skypro20/ops/README.md

 ## Today's Agenda
-1. Figure out ways to help & delight Customers
+1. Figure out ways to help & delight customers
 2. Come up with ideas that are useful to you (for process operations) through data wrangling and business knowledge